 MarCO's softball-size radio provides both UHF (receive only) and X-band (receive and transmit) functions capable of immediately relaying information received over UHF.

-The two CubeSats will separate from the Atlas V booster after launch and travel along their own trajectories to the Red Planet.
-After release from the launch vehicle, MarCO's first challenges are to deploy two radio antennas and two solar panels.
+The two CubeSats are designed to separate from the Atlas V booster after InSight's launch, then travel along their own trajectories to the Red Planet.
+After release from the launch vehicle, MarCO's will need to deploy two radio antennas and two solar panels.
 The high-gain, X-band antenna is a flat panel engineered to direct radio waves the way a parabolic dish antenna does.
 MarCO will be navigated to Mars independently of the InSight spacecraft, with its own course adjustments on the way.

 Ultimately, if the MarCO demonstration mission succeeds, it could allow for a "bring-your-own" communications relay option for use by future Mars missions in the critical few minutes between Martian atmospheric entry and touchdown.